Adolescents Therapy

 Psychotherapy for Children and Adolescents

 Psychotherapy is a type of mental treatment that involves a therapist and a child or family having therapeutic dialogues and interactions.
-It can assist children and families in understanding and resolving difficulties, changing behavior, and making positive life changes.
+It can assist children and families in understanding and resolving difficulties, changing behaviour, and making positive life changes.
 Different approaches, strategies, and interventions are used in different types of psychotherapy.
 A combination of different therapeutic approaches may be beneficial at times.
 A combination of medication and psychotherapy may be more successful in other circumstances.

 Different types of psychotherapy:

-Dialectical Behavior Therapy (DBT) can be used to treat older teenagers who experience suicidal feelings or ideas on a regular basis, engage in self-harming acts on purpose, or have borderline personality disorder.
+Dialectical Behaviour Therapy (DBT) can be used to treat older teenagers who experience suicidal feelings or ideas on a regular basis, engage in self-harming acts on purpose, or have borderline personality disorder.
 DBT encourages people to take responsibility for their problems and to explore how they deal with conflict and significant negative emotions.
 This usually entails a mix of group and individual training.

 Family Therapy explores communication patterns and provides assistance and education to help families function in more positive and constructive ways.
 The kid or teenager, as well as parents, siblings, and grandparents, may participate in family therapy sessions.
 Couples Therapy is a sort of family therapy that focuses on the communication and interactions of a pair (for example, parents suffering marital problems).